Trump threatens China with new tariffs on another $200 billion of goods

 He directed Trade Representative Robert Lighthizer to identify $200 billion worth of Chinese goods for additional 10% tariffs, which would be enacted "if China refuses to change its practices, and also if it insists on going forward with the new tariffs that it has recently announced."

+Trump also said that if China retaliates yet again, the United States would pursue additional tariffs on another $200 billion of goods.

+In a separate statement, Lighthizer said that he supported Trump's action and that his agency "is preparing the proposed tariffs to offset China's action."

-The planned new wave of tariffs would have to go through the same process of public consultation and comment before taking effect.
+The planned new wave of tariffs would have to go through a similar process of public consultation and comment as the earlier ones before taking effect.

 "If the United States loses its senses and comes up with a new list, China will be forced to strike back hard, and launch comprehensive measures that match the US move in quantity and quality," the Chinese Commerce Ministry said in a statement Tuesday.

-Note: Updated: This article has been updated to add Trump's threat to possibly follow the new round of tariffs on $200 billion of goods with another round.